-State Fleet Vehicles: As of July 1, 1997, vehicles titled to the North Dakota Department of Transportation will be covered by the Risk Management Fund, pursuant to the provisions of the Tort Claims Act.
+State Fleet Vehicles: As of July 1, 1997, vehicles titled to the ND Department of Transportation will be covered by the Risk Management Fund, pursuant to the provisions of the Tort Claims Act.

 Rental Vehicles: Liability and comprehensive and collision coverage for vehicles rented short-term when traveling on official state business.

-Risk Management Guidelines are that agencies purchase the additional damage waiver and liability coverage when renting a vehicle other than in bordering or closely bordering states.
-See Vehicle Coverage FAQs for more information.
+- Risk Management guidelines are that agencies purchase the additional damage waiver and liability coverage when renting a vehicle.
+For more information, see Vehicle Coverage FAQs.

 Courtesy/Leased Vehicles: Liability and comprehensive and collision coverage for courtesy/leased vehicles when traveling on official state business.

 Distracted Driving is any activity that could divert a person's attention away from the primary task of driving.
 All distractions endanger driver, passenger, and bystander safety.
-These types of distractions include: texting; using a cell phone or smartphone; eating and drinking; talking to passengers; grooming, reading, including maps; using a navigation system; watching a video; adjusting a radio, cd player, or mp3 player.
-In a June 2012, the U.S. Department of Transportation (USDOT) released the Blueprint for Ending Distracted Driving, a comprehensive plan for addressing the distracted driving epidemic.
+These types of distractions include: texting; using a cell phone or smartphone; eating and drinking; talking to passengers; grooming; reading, including maps; using a navigation system; watching a video; adjusting a radio, cd player, mp3 player, and car dashboards/infotainment systems.

-Consistent with the USDOT’s efforts, Risk Management encourages agencies to voluntarily adopt and implement distracted driving policies that restrict the use of handheld cell phones while driving on state business, except as strictly necessary to fulfill approved and designated critical agency functions or in life/safety emergency situations.
-Such policies must require more than is already prohibited by law in N.C.C.C. § 39-08-23.
-Agencies that choose to adopt distracted driving policies that restrict the use of handheld cell phones consistent with that agency’s operations and critical business needs will be eligible to receive a discount on its Risk Management contribution.
-A sample policy statement is available through Risk Management.
+Consistent with the efforts of numerous government and safety organizations, Risk Management encourages state agencies to voluntarily adopt and implement distracted driving policies that restrict the use of handheld and hands-free devices while driving on state business, except as strictly necessary to fulfill approved and designated critical agency functions or in life and safety emergency situations.
+Such policies must require more than is already prohibited by law in NDCC 39-08-23.
+Agencies that choose to adopt distracted driving policies that restrict the use of handheld cell phones consistent with that agency’s operations and critical business needs will be eligible to receive a discount on its Risk Management Fund contribution.
+Contact Risk Management at 701.328.7584 for a sample policy statement.